Takashiidobe/react-quiz-app/README.md

-#A quiz app created in react!
+A quiz app built in react and electron that uses localstorage in order to remember your points across sessions.